vincefn/pyvkfft/README.rst

 - Note that out-of-place C2R transform currently destroys the complex array for FFT dimensions >=2
 - tested on macOS (10.13.6), Linux (Debian/Ubuntu, x86-64 and power9), and Windows 10
   (Anaconda python 3.8 with Visual Studio 2019 and the CUDA toolkit 11.2)
+- GPUs tested: mostly nVidia cards, but also some AMD cards and macOS with M1 GPUs.
 - inplace transforms do not require an extra buffer or work area (as in cuFFT), unless the x size is larger than 8192, or if the y and z FFT size are larger than 2048.
 In that case a buffer of a size equal to the array is necessary.
 This makes larger FFT transforms possible